dylandpowers/ModernSegmentedProgressView/README.md

 ## Usage

 The class is exported as a subclass of `UIView`, and thus can be added to any view with `addSubview()`.
+Note that the name of the exported class is `SegmentedProgressView`, which differs from the name of the library for simplicity.
 The first initializer uses default colors of `.orange` and `.darkGray` for the filled segments and empty segments, respectively.

 ```swift